javag97/design/content/posts/2018-09-10/index.md

 # Visual language suggestions
- ![Visual Suggestions to ](./images/visual-suggestions.jpg) Visual language references were taken from Material Design and Pokémon Go.
+ ![Visual Suggestions to ](./images/visual-suggestions.jpg) Visual language references were taken from Material Design and Pokémon Go due to common users spending a more time on those products that StArt.

 # Final product
+From both iterations, there was a decision to be more expressive as the app must resonate with people who are fans of art.
+A challenge of doing so is trying to be more expressive in the interface while following common design paterrns elsewhere.

 ![Final Product](./images/final.jpg)

 # Closing Thoughts